COMMENTS

 I'm sorry to say that our group in Winnipeg has not met for several years.
 The winter of our regular meetings however was a very important time of learning how to converse in Plautdietsch.
 It was also the occasion of making several friends in my neighborhood, with whom I am now able to meet occasionally and speak this good old language.
 I believe the more one is able to use a language as a means of natural conversation and discussion, the more the language grows and survives.
 And of course, the greater one's enjoyment of it is.

-I am exploring the possibility of facilitating the use of VOIP or Voice Over Internet Protocol, perhaps Skype, to enable those who wish to use the language but currently isolated in other dominant language.
-Cultures to be able to speak to others in Plautdietsch.
+I am exploring the possibility of facilitating the use of VOIP or Voice Over Internet Protocol, perhaps Skype, to enable those who wish to use the language but are currently isolated in another dominant language/culture and unable to speak to others in Plautdietsch.
 Watch this site for further developments.
 Thank you for your interest.

 Yours truly,